Group Counselling Therapies

 Group Counselling Therapy and Group Cohesion

-Forming – the group therapy session is new, and all the roles people adapt are on display.
-During this time the group members and the facilitator work to bring everybody together and ‘on the same page.’
-Members become aware of the roles they are playing and try to work in line with the group rules.
+Forming – the group counselling session is new, and all the roles adopted are displayed.
+During this time, the group members and the facilitator work to bring everybody together.

-Storming – this is the stage in group therapy where the participants start to take risks to identify if they can trust the other group members.
+Storming – where the participants start to take risks to identify if they can trust the other group members.
 This stage can bring about disagreements.
 In this stage individuals can make a bid for supremacy.
 The facilitator and participants work to bring harmony.

-Norming/Performing – the group therapy members now know each other, and initial disagreements have been rectified.
-This is where effective change can be accomplished when the group begins to mold together and work to reach mutual goals.
+Norming/Performing- group counselling members now know each other, and initial disagreements have been rectified.
+Effective change can be accomplished when the group works to reach mutual goals.

-Adjourning – this is the end of the group therapy journey together.
-The group celebrates the achievements they have secured and prepares to move on and leave rehab.
+Adjourning – the end of the group counselling journey together.
+The group celebrates the achievements they have secured and prepares to move on and leave rehab (2).

 Frequently Asked Questions